Joseph Johnson (Virginia politician): Career

+Constable to Captain

 Johnson initially became active in local politics as a member of the Democratic-Republican Party (aligned with President Thomas Jefferson).
 He became the local constable in 1811 and formed one of two or three companies of "Harrison riflemen" that fought the War of 1812.
 In 1814, Captain Johnson and Captain John McWhorter of the other company led their riflemen to Norfolk, where Johnson and his men helped keep the peace until the war's end in 1815, while McWhorter's men headed west under General (and future President) William H. Harrison to fight in Ohio.
 Johnson's men were first assigned to the Sixth Regiment of Virginia militia, then to the Fourth Regiment.